cypressious/cypressious.github.io/content/posts/2025-08-29-kotlin-emerging-patterns-with-context-parameters.md

 }
 ```

-We can force the compiler to resolve to the non-contextual overload by using different parameter names (like in the
+We can force the compiler to resolve to the non-contextual overload by using different parameter names (as in the
 example above) and using the named argument syntax.

 ```kotlin